-Type A Units Type B Units NCHFA Requirements Entry Doors -517 -517 1 Hardware Lever handles Lever handles Lever handles Exterior Door Size Min.
+Type A Units Type B Units NCHFA Requirements Entry Doors Hardware Lever handles Lever handles Lever handles Exterior Door Size Min.
 3/0 Min.
 3/0 Exterior Thresholds Max.
-1 / 2 " at all doors Max. $\frac{1}{2}$ " at main entry Max.
-1 / 2 " at all doors for elderly designated units.
-Security Viewer 2 nd viewer at 48" No higher than 48" 2 nd viewer at 48" in all units of elderly designated units.
+1⁄2" at all doors Max.
+1⁄2" at main entry Max.
+1⁄2" at all doors for senior designated units.
+Security Viewer 2 nd viewer at 48" No higher than 48" 2 nd viewer at 48" in all units of senior designated units.
 Clear Floor Space Min.
 18" on pull side Min.
-18" on pull side Interior Door S Door Size Min .
+18" on pull side Interior Door S Door Size Min.
 3/0 Min.
 2/10 Min.
-3/0 in elderly units.
-Hardware All lever handles All lever handles in elderly units.
-Clear Floor Space 18" on pull side No Requirement Bathrooms Clear Floor Space 60" clear turning circle.
-Clear floor space at door may not use knee and toe spaces.
-30" x 48" space at all fix- tures.
-Clear floor space at door may Clear floor spaces may not include areas under base and shoe moldings.
+3/0 in senior units.
+Hardware All lever handles No Requirement All lever handles in senior units.
+Clear Floor Space 18" on pull side No Requirement Bathrooms Clear Floor Space usable areas.Clear floor space at door may Clear floor spaces may not include areas under base and shoe moldings.
 Grab Bars Must be installed around tubs, showers and toilets.
-No Requirement 18" bar at 48" AFF and offset on end wall opposite controls required in tubs in all elderly designated units Lavatories Height (maximum) 34" Option B Bathroom is 34" Option A Bathroom is 36" Knee Space (minimum) sink.
-The 27" height must extend at least 8" minimum under sink. clear floor space may extend under the vanity top.
-Sink Lavatory may have a remov- able front as long as the knee space, toe space, clear floor space and floor finishes are available and meet H/C code.
-Controls Lever handle required in all A and B units.
-All units must have lever handle faucets.
-Tub / Shower Usable dimensions NCHFA requires a minimum of 36" x 60" in roll in showers and 30" x 58" in tub/ showers Controls Offset to front of fixture required for all fixtures in all apartments.
+36" grab bar behind toilet mandatory.
+24" not allowed.
+No Requirement 18" bar at 48" AFF and offset on end wall opposite controls required in tubs in all senior designated units Lavatories Height (maximum) 34" Option B Bathroom is 34" Option A Bathroom is 36" Knee Space (minimum) sink.
+The 27" height must extend at least 8" minimum under sink. proach to vanity the 48" clear floor space may extend under the vanity top.
+Sink base must have a removable Lavatory may have a removable front as long as the knee space, toe space, clear floor space and floor finishes are available and meet H/C code.
+Controls Lever handle required All units must have lever handle faucets.
+Tub / Shower Usable dimensions NCHFA requires a minimum of 36" x 60" in roll in showers and 30" x 58" in tub/ Controls Offset to front of fixture required for all fixtures in all apartments.
 Blocking for Grab Bars Required at all tubs and sh Blocking must be molded into bathing fixtures.
 Toilets Location Centered at 16" to 18" from sidewall in all A and B units.
 Seat Height 15" to 19" 15" to 19" Blocking for Grab Bars Required at all toilets and tub/showers in all A and B units.
+Type A units, 36" grab bar behind toilet mandatory.